Industrial gaskets

 Static seals

-Dynamic seals
+Dynamics seals

 In dynamic applications, media pressure helps create density.
 To learn more about application and installation, please refer to our O-ring product catalog.